JonasChristiaens/Pokedex/README.md

 You are able to switch between the 2 installed parsers, by selecting a different CMake build [[3]](https://learn.microsoft.com/en-us/cpp/build/customize-cmake-settings?view=msvc-170).

-In these 2 different builds that I have created, I add a variable in the "CMake variables and cache" section, which sets '*JSON_LIBRARY*' to the specific value that it needs to be for that parser. ("nlohmann" or "rapidjson").
+In these 2 different builds that I have created, I add a variable in the "CMake variables and cache" section, which sets '*JSON_LIBRARY*' to the specific value, "nlohmann" or "rapidjson", that it needs to be for that parser.
+Since Nlohmann is set as the default option, this was only required to be done for the RapidJson build.

 When running the program with one of these configurations selected, it will automatically use the specified value of '*JSON_LIBRARY*' for that configuration.
 In my **CMakeLists** file, based on this value, CMake will fetch [[4]](https://cmake.org/cmake/help/latest/module/FetchContent.html)